XinHong2021/a2-template/README.md

     * 1 marks for problem files and plan correctness (Problems 1-3)
     - Problem 4:
         * 1 point for handling more than one hero, all mentioned objects and object-passing functionality
-        * point for making it turn based and additional actions,
+        * 1 point for making it turn based and additional actions
         * 1 points for making the turns being unfixed
         * 1 point for creating a problem with a valid solution for all heroes.